nat-418/slowly.nvim/README.md

 * `:Slowly restore`   to delete all plugins and reload from the `save` tarball

 *Note:* `:Slowly update` will automatically `:Slowly save` before `git pull`-ing.
-Only one save tarball exists at a time.
+Only one save tarball can exist at a time.
 If you need more advancded snapshotting and backups, ask your filesystem.

 Configuration